tkchafin/autostreamtree/README.md

 ## 3. Example <a name="ast_example"></a>

-If you have just installed `autoStreamTree` and are running it for the first time, I recommend you first run the example analysis using the provided files in the `data` directory.
+If you have just installed `autoStreamTree` and are running it for the first time, I recommend you first run the example analysis using the provided files in the `autostreamtree/data` directory.
 These include all necessary inputs, and a geodatabase.
 To run the full workflow on the example data, simply use:

 ```
 # Change directories to the autoStreamTree repository
 cd autostreamtree

 # run the analysis
-autostreamtree -s data/test.shp -i data/test.coords -v data/test_sub100.vcf.gz -p data/test.popmap -r ALL --reachid_col "HYRIV_ID" --length_col "LENGTH_KM" -o test
+autostreamtree -s autostreamtree/data/test.shp -i autostreamtree/data/test.coords -v autostreamtree/data/test_sub100.vcf.gz -p autostreamtree/data/test.popmap -r ALL --reachid_col "HYRIV_ID" --length_col "LENGTH_KM" -o test
 ```

 This will produce a number of output text files and plots using the prefix provided with `-o`.